openwisp/ansible-openwisp2/README.md

 configure `hosts` file.

-You can reference the example playbook below (tested on Debian 11) for installing a fully featured version of OpenWISP.
+You can reference the example playbook below (tested on Debian 11) for installing a fully-featured version of OpenWISP.

 ```yml
 - hosts: openwisp2